 Test items are classified according to 6 levels of difficulty, which match Bloom's Taxonomy of learning objectives quite closely.
 Without experience, most new entrants into the I.T. field pass between 50-69%.
 Various experienced individuals sometimes perform not quite as well as they expected: This may be due to their narrowly focused experiences in industry, lack of preparation, language issues or examination stress.

 Self Study programs and in-person review courses are critical to assisting individual to get prepared to take the examinations.

-The ICCP tests allows individuals and human resources personnel to figure out which areas of knowledge and skill need improvement.
+The ICCP tests provide performance profiles which allows individuals and human resources personnel to figure out which areas of knowledge and skill need improvement.

 So in that sense the ICCP examinations can be used to perform a skills gap analysis for individuals.
 That is, the gap between what the job requires and the skills those individuals possess, so that a sound professional development program can be created for that individual.

 This is particularly useful for human resource departments and departmental managers who have to perform annual performance appraisals.

 Getting certified will ensure that you receive more opportunities to move into another career or job.